cnobile2012/dcolumn/docs/source/usage.rst

     dcolumn_manager.register_choice(MyNewPseudoClass, 2, 'color')

-Remember when registering a model that subclasses ``CollectionBase`` or a pseudo model to increment the second argument.
+Remember when registering a `Dcolumn` model or a pseudo model to increment the second argument as shown above.
 No two can have the same value.
 A ``ValueError`` will be raised if you use the same number more than once.

 .. warning::

   Once you have registered the models and choices with ``dcolumn_manager.register_choice()`` it is not a good idea to change them, as the numeric values are stored in the ``DynamicColumn`` table.
   So with that said, if you really need to change them you can, but you must manually modify the ``Relation`` field for all affected rows in the ``DynamicColumn`` table through the admin.

   If you need to hardcode any of the slugs elsewhere in your code then you definitely need to set the *Preferred Slug* field in the admin under **Status** to your desired slug.
 If you do not do this the slug will track any changes made to the *Name* field which could break code that depends on the slug value.
 The only caveat is that the slug will now track the *Preferred Slug* field, so don't change it after your code is using the slug value.

 Optional Mixins
 ===============